Who Used This and What Changed

 Results & Impact

-- 50% reduction in development and testing time for new DataStage jobs
+- 50% reduction in development and testing time for new DataStage jobs - engineers went from days to hours building jobs, and from hours to minutes testing them

 - Zero production incidents attributable to bugs caught by automated tests during my tenure